wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

     ```

 ### Using Asymmetric Encryption

-!!! info
-    It is recommended to [configure a separate keystore](../asymmetric-encryption/configure-keystores-in-wso2-products/#configure-a-separate-keystore-for-encrypting-data-in-internal-datastores) as the internal keystore to encrypt passwords.
-If the internal keystore is not specified, the primary keystore will be used instead.

 1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
 Give an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.